QDFormer: Towards Robust Audiovisual Segmentation in Complex Environments with Quantization-based Semantic Decomposition

-To tackle the mixture of multi-source audio queries and effectively conduct audiovisual fusion, we propose global semantic quantization to decompose audio semantics, which consists of two steps: global semantic decomposition and audiovisual semantic recombination.
-The detailed structure of the modules is illustrated in \cref{fig:decoder}.
+To tackle the mixture of multi-source audio queries and effectively conduct audiovisual fusion, we propose the global decomposition module to decompose audio semantics at the video clip level, illustrated in the pink box of \cref{fig:pipeline}.
+It consists of two stages: global semantic decomposition (shown in the lower part) and audiovisual semantic recombination (shown in the upper part).

 \textbf{Global semantic decomposition.} Global semantic decomposition aims to decompose multi-source audio semantics into single-source semantics.
-Specifically, the audio feature $F_a$ is first fused with video feature $F_v$ to be $F'_a$, taking the form:
+The audio feature $F_a$ is first fused with video feature $F_v$ to be $F'_a$, taking the form:

 where $\mathrm{MCA}$ denotes Multi-head Cross-Attention, $\mathrm{LN}$ denotes Layer Normalization, and $\mathrm{FFN}$ denotes Feed-Fordward Network.
-After that, we transform the audio feature $F_a^\prime$ to $N$ decomposed semantic tokens $\{g_i\}_{i=1}^N$ with a global audio semantic decoder (global ASD):
+After that, we transform the audio feature $F_a^\prime$ to $N$ decomposed semantic tokens $\{g_i\}_{i=1}^N$ with a global audio semantic decoder (global ASD),